2020 Easter tornado outbreak: Retreat–Seneca–Clemson, South Carolina

-Estill–Nixville–Fechtig, South Carolina
+Estill–Scotia–Nixville–Fechtig, South Carolina

 This large, violent multiple-vortex tornado first touched down in Hampton County, South Carolina at 6:10 a.m.
 EDT (10:10 UTC) west-northwest of Scotia, producing EF1-strength tree damage along Collie Road.
 It quickly became strong as it moved northeast, crossed Old Orangeburg Road, and impacted Federal Correctional Institution, Estill, which was significantly damaged.
 The damage to the medium-security prison was so severe that occupying inmates were relocated to Pennsylvania.
 The tornado then destroyed multiple structures at Canfor Southern Pine before strengthening further shortly after crossing over Steep Bottom Road and US 321 south of Estill, as EF2 to EF3 damage was inflicted to homes and mobile homes along Sprayfield Road.
 The tornado then crossed over the Lena Expressway and destroyed another residence at EF3 intensity, which had most of its exterior walls knocked down.
 The tornado then reached its maximum width of ~3/4 mi, mowing down a large swath of trees and destroying a cell tower.
 Some trees in this area were denuded and partially debarked, and vehicles were thrown/rolled 50–75 yd and mangled.
 The tornado then turned deadly as it crossed over SC 3 and US 601 to the northwest of the small community of Nixville, killing two people in an obliterated mobile home.
-It then impacted another group of homes to north the of town on the Turner Expressway, heavily damaging or destroying them and killing three in the area.
+It then impacted another group of homes to the north of the town on the Turner Expressway, heavily damaging or destroying them and killing three in the area.
 The tornado then moved directly through Speaks Mill, crossing over 2 Sisters Ferry Road before reaching its peak intensity along Lento Road.
 Here, a well-built two-story home was leveled with only a pile of debris remaining, and some of its debris scattered into the yard.
 Damage to the residence was rated EF4.
 Another home across the street sustained EF3 damage as well, sustaining roof and exterior wall loss.
 The tornado then began a weakening trend as it continued to move northeastward toward US 278.
 Damage was mainly limited to trees and outbuildings in this area, and the scope of the damage began to narrow and become less severe as the tornado crossed US 278 and the Coosawhatchie River before paralleling Camp Branch.
 It then moved away from the tributary and tracked through rural areas to the south of Varnville, producing only minor damage to trees and residences as it crossed Miles Road and SC 68.
 The tornado continued to inflict minor tree damage to the northeast of here before dissipating at 6:37 a.m.
 EDT (10:37 UTC), to the north-northeast of Fechtig near the Hampton-Colleton County line at 6:37 a.m.
 EDT (10:37 UTC).